hydephp/framework/README.md

     <a href="https://github.styleci.io/repos/472503421?branch=master"> <img style="display: inline; margin: 4px 2px;" src="https://github.styleci.io/repos/472503421/shield?branch=master" alt="StyleCI Status"> </a>
 </p>

-## ⚠ Beta Software Warning ⚠
-### Heads up!
-HydePHP is still very new.
-As such there may be bugs (please report them) and breaking changes.
-#### Please wait until v1.0 for production use and remember to back up your source files before updating (use Git!).

----
+## About

+HydePHP is a content-first Laravel-powered Static Site Builder that allows you to create static HTML pages, blog posts, and documentation sites using Markdown, optionally with YAML Front Matter.

 > Note: This repository contains the core code of the Hyde framework.
 If you want to build an application using Hyde, visit the [main Hyde repository](https://github.com/hydephp/hyde) which also serves as a template to get started quickly.

-HydePHP is a content-first Laravel-powered Static Site Builder that allows you to create static HTML pages, blog posts, and documentation sites using Markdown, optionally with YAML Front Matter.

-Need more control?
-You can also use Laravel Blade to get the full power of dynamic templating and absolute control over HTML.

-Hyde is modular, configurable, and hackable - allowing you to customize everything - but only if you want to.
-Hyde follows convention over configuration, allowing you to get an awesome blog or a smooth documentation site up and running in mere minutes.
-All the TailwindCSS and Blade templates you need for your site are already configured.
+### Repositories

+- [HydePHP/Framework](https://github.com/hydephp/framework) - The core project containing the brains of Hyde. <i>Equivalent to Laravel/Framework</i>
+- [HydePHP/Hyde](https://github.com/hydephp/hyde) - The Hyde project repo.
+This is the repository you should start with if you want to build an application using Hyde. <i>Equivalent to Laravel/Laravel</i>
+- [HydePHP/Hydefront](https://github.com/hydephp/hydefront) - The Hyde frontend assets.
+Extracted from the HydePHP/Framework repo to improve testing and allow for easier deployment using a CDN.

+Note that HydePHP/Framework simply extracts the core business logic from the HydePHP/Hyde repo and is not intended to be used as a standalone application.
+You should use the HydePHP/Hyde repo as a template to build your own application, which is what the composer installer does.

+## ⚠ Beta Software Warning
+Heads up!
+HydePHP is very new and currently in beta.
+Please report any bugs and issues in the appropriate issue tracker.
+Versions in the 0.x series are not stable and may change at any time.
+No backwards compatibility guarantees are made and there will be breaking changes without notice.

+Please wait until v1.0 for production use and remember to back up your source files before updating (use Git!).
-See the documentation for Hyde at https://hydephp.github.io/docs/
+See https://hydephp.github.io/docs/master/update-hyde.html for the upgrade guide.

-### Local Development Requirements
-Hyde uses Laravel 9 which requires PHP >= 8.0.
-You should also have Composer and NPM installed.
-The static HTML can be hosted virtually anywhere, including for free on GitHub Pages.
+## Resources

-## Changelog
+### Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.

-## Contributing
+### Contributing

 Please see [CONTRIBUTING](.github/CONTRIBUTING.md) for details.

-## Security
+### Security

 If you discover any security-related issues, please email caen@desilva.se instead of using the issue tracker.
 All vulnerabilities will be promptly addressed.

-## Credits
+### Credits

 -   [Caen De Silva](https://github.com/caendesilva)
 -   [All Contributors](../../contributors)

-## License
+### License

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.

-## Attributions
+### Attributions

 - The Hyde core is built with [Laravel Zero](https://laravel-zero.com/) which is based on [Laravel](https://laravel.com/)